dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ## Perform navigation

 To perform navigation, a reference to the <xref:Microsoft.Maui.Controls.Shell> subclass must first be obtained.
-This reference can be obtained by casting the `App.Current.MainPage` property to a <xref:Microsoft.Maui.Controls.Shell> object, or through the `Shell.Current` property.
+This reference can be obtained through the `Shell.Current` property.
 Navigation can then be performed by calling the <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> method on the <xref:Microsoft.Maui.Controls.Shell> object.
 This method navigates to a `ShellNavigationState` and returns a `Task` that will complete once the navigation animation has completed.
 The `ShellNavigationState` object is constructed by the <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> method, from a `string`, or a `Uri`, and it has its `Location` property set to the `string` or `Uri` argument.

 > [!IMPORTANT]
 > When a route from the Shell visual hierarchy is navigated to, a navigation stack isn't created.
 However, when a page that's not in the Shell visual hierarchy is navigated to, a navigation stack is created.